ChrisJWest/CantoTools/README.md

 # CantoTools
 A suite of simple tools to help language learners learn Cantonese.
 Simple and with minimal focus on aesthetic appeal, but gets the job done.

+祝你好學啦

 ## CantoRead ##

 A standalone reader for written Cantonese.
-Includes Jyutping, definitions and example sentences extracted from the Words.hk online dictionary and converted into JSON format (included with build).
-Future builds will focus on text analysis (like in Chinese Text Analyzer), improved dictionary coverage, pre-downloaded learning resources and beautification.
+Includes Jyutping, frequency information and definitions extracted from the Words.hk online dictionary (included with build).
+Also includes persistent bookmark and known word storage.
+Future builds will focus on text analysis (like in Chinese Text Analyzer), improved dictionary coverage, pre-downloaded learning resources and beautification (still very basic).
 Built as a passion project from my love of the Cantonese language and language learning in general.

 ## YTCantoParse ##